 Part 3: How Am I Getting By?

 Every minute, hour, day, week and month is a compounding expedition in patience.
 It is a fine line between tolerance, acceptance and advocacy…further requiring titrations in the way you engage with your hopes while avoiding full submission to your fears.
 I have been focusing on all the things I can control, like my attitude.
 For everything else, I have my faith (in God and the advancements of Bartonella Research), and escape through music, memories and nature.
 Despite being completely bound, finding those moments that make you feel infinite and choosing to live within them, even if it’s for a moment…It’s where I find freedom.
 I've always lived my life with gratitude, which has been paramount.

 As I mentioned in previous posts, My mom moved in with me in 2018 for hip surgery.
 The plan was for her to stay until I was fully recovered.
-Little did we know the battle building within.
+Little did we know how it would transpire.
 With the onslaught of decline, mom ended up settling in for the long haul.
 She up-rooted her entire life, and has become my full-time care giver.
 There are a lot of things I can not physically do, nor do I have sustainable energy to perform.
 Mom has been maintaining all that comes with that.
 This really allows me to focus what little energy I have on the multiple moving parts of this disease and my recovery.
 It is incredible.
 I could not be do this without her aid (my prayer warrior) or the support of my amazing family.
 I can only imagine how hard this has been for her to witness (love you, mom!).